Sesquicentennial of American Independence Coinage

 (The 1926 Sesquicentennial of American Independence Half Dollar.
 Obverse [left] – Reverse – [right.])

-The gold quarter eagle was the entire of Sinnock’s design.
-The coin depicts a full figure of Miss Liberty, facing left, holding the Torch of Freedom in one hand and a scroll of the Declaration of Independence in the other.
-“UNITED STATES OF AMERICA” is above Miss Liberty and “LIBERTY” is below.
+John R. Sinnock designed the obverse and reverse of this gold quarter eagle.
+The coin depicts a full figure of Lady Liberty, facing left, holding her torch in one hand and a scroll of the Declaration of Independence in the other.
+“UNITED STATES OF AMERICA” is above Lady Liberty and “LIBERTY” is below.
 The date “1776” is to the left of Miss Liberty and “1926” is to the right.

-The reverse of the quarter eagle depicts Independence Hall in Philadelphia with the sun rising behind it, as the central design, with “SESQUICENTENNIAL OF AMERICAN INDEPENDENCE” around and the denomination “2 ½ DOLLARS” at the bottom.
+The reverse of the quarter eagle depicts the Independence Hall that is in Philadelphia with the sun rising behind it.
+“SESQUICENTENNIAL OF AMERICAN INDEPENDENCE” and the denomination “2 ½ DOLLARS” at the bottom is lined around the rim.
 Under Independence Hall is “E PLURIBUS UNUM” and “IN GOD WE TRUST” is separated by the tower of Independence Hall.

 (The 1926 $2.50 Gold Sesquicentennial of American Independence coin.
 Obverse – [left] – Reverse –[right].)

-The first Half Dollar, struck at the Exposition, was presented to President Coolidge when he visited the Expo.
-Ambitiously, over one million of the Half Dollar coins were struck, but only 141,120 were actually sold and distributed with the rest having been melted.
-The full allotment of over two hundred thousand Gold Eagles was also struck with 46,019 having been sold and distributed.
+When President Coolidge visited the Exposition, he was presented with the first half dollar that was struck.
+Over one million of the half dollar coins were struck, but only 141,120 were actually sold and distributed with the rest having been melted.
+200,000 gold eagles were struck, and 46,019 were sold and distributed.

-Coins sold at the Exposition were distributed through the Commission while mail requests were handled by the Franklin Trust Company.
-The Half Dollar was priced at $1.00 as were prior Commemorative Half dollars.
-The Gold Quarter Eagle was priced at $4.00, so $5.00 for both coins was a week’s pay for most visitors to the Exposition.
+Coins sold at the Exposition were distributed through the Commission, while mail requests were handled by the Franklin Trust Company.
+The half dollar was priced at $1.00 as were prior commemorative half dollars.
+The Sesquicentennial of American Independence Quarter Eagle was priced at $4.00.

-At the request of the Commission, the coins were struck in low relief so that they could be struck quickly and without complaint from bankers or merchants, about not stacking properly.
-While the low relief satisfied those needs, it did not make for a beautiful coin.
-Finding a well-struck coin today, especially the Half Dollar is a remarkable feat.
+At the request of the Commission, the coins were struck in low relief so that they could be struck quickly.
+Finding a well-struck coin today, especially the half dollar, is a remarkable accomplishment.
+Expand your collection with these coins today and view other U.S. classic silver commemorative coins and modern U.S. gold commemorative coins.

 Explore More On APMEX